Club Fishing Days

 The Fall Campout is scheduled for mid September and is the last big event of the season.
 We fish for "bragging rights" during our fishing day on Saturday.
 Club members share potluck supper on Saturday and a potluck breakfast on Sunday.

-Near the end of July, the Spokane Walleye Club organizes the Washington State Walleye Championship.
-This fishing tournament draws professional and amateur anglers to Kettle Falls for the last contest of the Washington Walleye Tournament Series.
+In mid to late May, the Spokane Walleye Club organizes the Gordon Steinmetz Spring Walleye Classic.
+This fishing tournament draws professional and amateur anglers to Banks Lake for the one of the most popular tournaments on the Pacific Northwest Walleye Circuit.

 The Walleye Cook-Off has quickly become a favorite of club members.
 Professional chefs demonstrate fish cooking techniques with our favorite protein (walleye of course).
 Club members also have the opportunity to compete with their favorite walleye recipes.
 There is enough food to go around that most everybody gets to sample these tasty dishes.